 Running title is about five words.

-The introduction is about 400-600 words, covering the aims of the research and provide an adequate background, avoiding a detailed literature survey or a summary of the results.
+The introduction is about 600 words, covering the aims of the research and providing an adequate background, avoiding a detailed literature survey or a summary of the results.

-Materials and Methods should emphasize on the procedures and data analysis.
+Materials and Methods should emphasize the procedures and data analysis.

 Results and Discussion should be written as a series of connecting sentences, however, for a manuscript with long discussion should be divided into subtitles.
 Thorough discussion represents the causal effect mainly explains why and how the results of the research were taken place, and do not only re-express the mentioned results in the form of sentences.